audioxide/data/data/posts/20160509-articles-death-grips-oddities-are-still-no-gimmick.md

 featuredimageAlt: Photograph of Death Grips performing onstage
 showFeaturedImage: true
 featuredImageCaption: One would do well to accuse Death Grips of being conventional.
 Photo by Montecruz Foto
-title: "&#8216;Bottomless Pit&#8217; shows Death Grips oddities are still no gimmick"
+title: "‘Bottomless Pit’ shows Death Grips oddities are still no gimmick"
 author: andre-dack
 blurb: The group have confidently cemented their status.
 If they stay together they can progress toward any direction they so desire.